What is “Normal Saline” and How is it Used in IV Therapy

-Let’s discuss what a standard saline solution contains, how it compares to other IV treatments, and how to know if a person should get pure saline or a vitamin IV.
+Let’s discuss what a normal saline solution contains, how it compares to other IV treatments, and how to know if a person should get normal saline or a vitamin IV treatment.
 We will also explain the types of vitamins used in vitamin IV therapy and how they are beneficial to your body.

-Normal saline is a crystalloid fluid, an aqueous solution containing minerals (such as sodium and chloride), and other water-soluble molecules that can crystalize but can be spread through membranes when it is dissolved in a liquid).
+Normal saline is a crystalloid fluid, an aqueous solution containing minerals (such as sodium and chloride), and other water-soluble molecules that can crystalize, but can also move through cell membranes when in liquid form.
 It is administered through an intravenous (IV) drip.
 Normal saline can be used for both adults and children.

-Its purpose is most commonly to hydrate the body and provide electrolytes (sodium and chloride ions).
-It can also treat hypovolemia, hemorrhage, sepsis, metabolic alkalosis, and mild sodium depletion.
-It is also used before hemodialysis treatments and before and after blood transfusions.
-Normal saline is also often used in combination with other IV drugs.
+Normal saline is also often used in combination with other liquid IV ingredients.
 It is available in several different concentrations, but two of the most common are 0.9% NaCl and half normal saline or 0.45% NaCl.

 Normal saline can only be administered through an IV.
 The concentration and dosage you are given depend on several factors, including your weight, age, health conditions, and lab test results.

-How Does a Saline IV Treatment Compare to Other IV Treatments?
+How Does Normal Saline IV Treatment Compare to Vitamin IV Therapy?

-While the most common reason to administer a normal saline IV drip is to hydrate cells and deliver electrolytes, vitamin IV treatments have other purposes.
-The purpose of a vitamin IV varies depending on the type you choose.
-For example, if you choose our Recovery vitamin IV treatment, your IV drip will contain B complex vitamins, vitamin B12, vitamin C, magnesium, lipostat plus, and a glutathione push.
+While the most common reason to administer a (standard) normal saline IV drip is to hydrate cells and deliver electrolytes, vitamin IV therapy have other purposes.
+The purpose of a vitamin IV therapy varies depending on the type you choose.
+For example, if you choose our Recovery Vitamin IV Treatment, your IV drip will contain B complex vitamins, vitamin B12, vitamin C, magnesium, lipostat plus, and a glutathione push.

-How do I Know if I Should Get Pure Saline or a Vitamin IV?
+How do I Know if I Should Get Normal Saline or a Vitamin IV?

 As stated above, you should not use or be given pure saline if you have heart or kidney problems.
 This is because the salt in this IV solution can cause fluid retention or fluid overload that can worsen heart failure and lead to organ failure.